mort666/bw-clients/libs/common/src/platform/server-notifications/README.md

 The default implementation is the main implementation that actually does the actions people expect it to do.
 This service manages the logic for when we should connect, ensuring we always have a connection during those times, and trying to limit reconnection events to only when necessary.
-The service establishes a connection for the active user if they have an available access token and a notification URL other than `http://-`, which is used as a special value to say that notifications should not be used.
+The service establishes a connection for the all users if they have an available access token and a notification URL other than `http://-`, which is used as a special value to say that notifications should not be used.
 Then the service will reach out to the injected `WebPushConnectionService` for its support status on if it supports web push.
 If it does support web push it will give us an object to use to connect to web push notifications.
 If that service tells us web push is not supported or